-Since the creation of the first calculating machines, scientists, technicians, science fiction authors, philosophers, sociologists and economists anticipate and attempt to predict potential and ethics possible and/or desirable in Artificial Intelligence, now commonly called AI, although you can also cross the terms of Machine Learning and Data Science.
+Since the creation of the first calculating machines, scientists, technicians, science fiction authors, philosophers, sociologists and economists anticipate and attempt to predict potential and ethics possible and/or desirable in Intelligence Artificial, now commonly called AI (or IA in French), although you can also cross the terms of Machine Learning and Data Science.

-Most people or information sources frequently give these names for subjects being only advanced programming.
-Actually, artificial Intelligence raises many questions and highlights as many fears (more or less reasoned) as positive fascination (more or less dreamed).
+To tell the truth, if frequently the general public or the sources of information give these names for subjects that are only advanced programming, artificial Intelligence raises many questions and highlights as many fears (more or less reasoned) That of positive fascination (more or less dreamed).

 Instead, a persona is currently being used, but artificial intelligence is gradually giving the personas a "body", the possibilities being so much richer using Data.
 The question here as elsewhere is woven in terms of what we want, users, humans, in terms of storage and exploitation of data, especially when it comes to ours, is not it?

 We've seen how criminal cases can be effectively assisted by AI.
 The sad business of Little Gregory, among others, has been rebounded thanks to IBM's ANB software (analyst's Notebook) has allowed investigators to process the data mass accumulated since 1984.
-Le Monde French Journal, like many other medias, has relayed the information: “behind the rebound of the Gregory case, using artificial intelligence”.
+The world, like many others, has relayed the information: behind the rebound of the Gregory case, using artificial intelligence.

-In reality, one AI alone is not currently the miracle solution.
-Even if it could be a miracle solution, would that be desirable?
-What we call “Artificial Intelligence” to facilitate the discussion, is basically a sequence of code composed and designed by humans, with the possible and imaginable biases that it includes.
+In reality, an AI alone is not currently the miracle solution, and could it be, would that be desirable?
+What we call to facilitate the discussion artificial Intelligence, is the basis of a sequence of code composed and conceived by humans, with the possible and imaginable biases that this includes.

-Many science fiction and specifically anticipation authors have tried to imagine, to predict what the evolution of one or more AIs can imply.
-The less optimistic will also remind you of movies like Matrix or Terminator, others will go further in questioning with Blade Runner and Blade Runner 2049, and finally manage to ask the questions that are at the root of the others:
+Many authors of science fiction and specifically anticipation have tried to imagine, predicting what the evolution of one or more AI can imply.
+The less optimistic will also remind you of movies like Matrix or Terminator, others go further in questioning with Blade Runner when finally arriving to ask the questions that are underlying the others:

 - What is human being, and what rights and duties are derived from it in relation to ourselves and others, including the species and the environment?